srivarshini-karthikeyan/ZeroTrustOps-ZT-COT/README.md

 2. Apply least privilege access
 3. Continuously monitor and log activity

-Assume breach and design accordingly
+Assume breach and design accordingly:
 This toolkit enables users to simulate attacks, monitor system behavior, and enforce zero trust principles in a controlled environment.

 # Legal Disclaimer